- Rocksteady’s next game set in the Arkham-verse is looking to adopt the trend of live service games, against the wishes of many fans.

 — Skill Up (@SkillUpYT) February 24, 2023

-Even if overlooking the comparison to the Arkham games, the gameplay loop itself shows to be quite repetitive.
-Despite having distinct characters like King Shark and Captain Boomerang, they appear to be using the same firearms instead of their trademark fighting styles and weaponry.
+Even if overlooking the comparison to the Arkham games, the gameplay loop is quite repetitive.
+Despite having distinct characters like King Shark and Captain Boomerang, they appear to use the same firearms instead of their trademark fighting styles and weaponry.